Egregious Flip Update: 1978 Porsche 911SC Targa – Sold?

 May 16th Update: the plot thickens on this car.
-You can follow the trail we’ve left in tact below, but many of you may remember when we first featured this Targa of out Brooklyn for $28,000.
-Then in February we came across a new listing across the river in Jersey asking for $11,000 more.
+You can follow the trail we’ve left intact below, but many of you may remember when we first featured this Targa of out Brooklyn for $28,000.
+Then in February, we came across a new listing across the river in Jersey asking for $11,000 more.
 When we reached out via email asking the rationale for $11,000 more, we never received a reply.
-We now see this latest listing on Craigslist actually increasing the price again to $37,500.
+In this latest Criagslist listing the seller actually increased the price again to $37,500.
 Even more disturbing is that this car is now also located in Montclair, New Jersey so we wonder whether this is the same person also trying to sell the 1971 Porsche Tribute car for $75,000.
 Caveat Emptor!

-For 1978, Porsche replaced the 911 2.7 with the 911SC, where the “SC” stands for “Super Carrera”, the first time Porsche reused that designation since the 356.
-The updated 911 featured an enlarged 3.0 liter aluminum flat six engine featuring Bosch K-Jetronic fuel injection producing 180 horsepower that transferred it through a 5-speed 915 transmission.
-While critics at the time complained about the decrease of 20 horsepower versus the previous 911 2.7, this new 911 featured a new aluminum case that increased reliability over previous magnesium based versions.
-An improved head stud design, stronger valve guides, and a switch to catalytic convertors also improved reliability of the SC’s.
+In 1978, Porsche replaced the 911 2.7 with the 911SC, where the “SC” stands for “Super Carrera”, the first time Porsche reused that designation since the 356.
+The updated 911 featured an enlarged 3.0-liter aluminum flat-six engine featuring Bosch K-Jetronic fuel injection producing 180 horsepower that transferred it through a 5-speed 915 transmission.
+While critics at the time complained about the decrease of 20 horsepower versus the previous 911 2.7, this new 911 featured a new aluminum case that increased reliability over previous magnesium-based versions.
+An improved head stud design, stronger valve guides, and a switch to catalytic convertors also improved the reliability of the SC.

 Here’s the seller’s incredibly brief description: